bcgov/issuer-kit/docs/ConfiguringIssuerKit.md

 #### Home page

 Similarly to the `unauthorized.html` configuration file we discussed earlier, `terms-and-confitions.html` defines custom HTML/CSS that will be injected in the main landing page for the issuer webapp.
-This can be used to add a welcome message or a disclaimer.
+This can be used to add a welcome message or a disclaimer. `help.html` uses the same pattern to inject content that will be displayed in a help dialog - if enabled (see relevant settings below).

 #### Dynamic Form Configuration